|Home||Introduction||4 Case Morphology||8 Adjuncts||12 The Number System|

 Additionally, here are the lyrics to another forthcoming song, “Ôrödyagzou”.
-I've yet to add the morphological analysis for this second song, but am posting the lyrics anyway for those who may have an interest in analyzing the morphology for themselves.
-Also, the lyrics to this song in particular were composed directly in Ithkuil rather than being translated from notes in English; as a result, I think the lyrics really showcase the language's ability to convey psychological imagery succinctly.
+The lyrics to this song in particular were composed directly in Ithkuil rather than being translated from notes in English; as a result, I think the lyrics really showcase the language's ability to convey psychological imagery succinctly.

 Home Introduction 4 Case Morphology 8 Adjuncts 12 The Number System FAQs 1 Phonology 5 Verb Morphology 9 Syntax List of Abbreviations Links of Interest 2 Morpho-Phonology 6 More Verb Morphology 10 Lexico-Semantics The Lexicon Updates / News 3 Basic Morphology 7 Suffixes 11 The Writing System Texts